-Canon G1 X Mark II versus Canon G1 X Mark III
+Canon G1 X Mark II vs G1X Mark III

-Body comparison: Canon G1 X Mark II vs Canon G1 X Mark III
+Body comparison: Canon G1 X Mark II vs G1X Mark III

-The physical size and weight of the Canon G1 X Mark II and the Canon G1 X Mark III are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark II and the Canon G1 X Mark III.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
+All width, height and depth dimensions are rounded to the nearest millimeter.